Inclusion and SEND

 Useful links:

-The Bromley Local Offer is the range of services and provision available to children and young people up to age 25 with special educational needs and disabilities (SEND), and their families.
+The Bromley SEND Local Offer is the range of services and provision available to children and young people up to age 25 with special educational needs and disabilities (SEND), and their families.
 These services are provided by the NHS and Bromley Council.
-You can find out more information by searching for ‘Bromley Local Offer’ or visiting:
+You can find out more information by searching for ‘Bromley SEND Local Offer’ or visiting:

-About the Bromley Local Offer – London Borough of Bromley
+Additionally resourced provisions – London Borough of Bromley

 Bromley Parent Voice is an independent voluntary group of parents and carers of children and young people (0-25) with special/additional needs and disabilities (SEND) living in the London Borough of Bromley.